cyrilletuzi/angular-async-local-storage/README.md

 npm install @ngx-pwa/local-storage@6
 ```

-*Since v8*, this second step is:
+*Since version 8*, this second step is:
 - not required for the lib to work,
-- *strongly recommended for all new applications*, as it allows interoperability
+- **strongly recommended for all new applications**, as it allows interoperability
 and is future-proof, as it should become the default in a future version,
 - **prohibited in applications already using this lib and already deployed in production**,
-as it would break with existing data.
+as it would break with previously stored data.

 ```ts
 import { StorageModule } from '@ngx-pwa/local-storage';